-The Company plans to conduct a 10,000 meter drill program at the Newman Todd / Rivard Project targeting highgrade gold structures along strike and at depth.
+The Company is completing a 10,000 meter drill program at the Newman Todd / Rivard Project targeting high-grade gold structures along strike and at depth.
 Recent modeling at the Newman Todd deposit suggests several orientations of high-grade gold structures occur on property.
-The Company will also conduct a 5,000 meter diamond drill program at the high-priority regional drill targets at the Confederation Belt and Red Lake Gold properties.
+The Company is also completing a 5,000 meter diamond drill program at the high-priority regional drill targets at the Confederation Belt and Red Lake Gold properties.